COVID-19 and the Fall in Insolvencies

 A creditors’ scheme of arrangement is a restructuring tool that may be used regardless of whether the company is insolvent.
 A scheme is a proposal put forward (with input from management, the company or its creditors) to restructure the company in a manner that includes a compromise of the rights of any or a number of stakeholders.
 The process is overseen by the courts and requires approval by all classes of financial creditors.
 Schemes are generally used in large and complex restructurings.

 A scheme must be approved by at least 50% in number and 75% in value of creditors in each class of creditors and by the court.
 Each class should include those persons whose rights are not so dissimilar as to make it impossible for them to consult together with a view to a "common interest".
-Despite this long-standing proposition, the recent decision in the matter of Boart Longyear Limited (No 2) NSWSC 1105 suggests that courts may agree to put creditors in classes even where the creditors within that class appear to have objectively distinct interests.
+Despite this long-standing proposition, the decision in Boart Longyear Limited (No 2) NSWSC 1105 suggests that courts may agree to put creditors in classes even where the creditors within that class appear to have objectively distinct interests.

 The outcome of a scheme depends on the terms of the arrangement with the creditors but, most commonly, a company is returned to its normal state upon implementation as a going concern but with the relevant compromises in effect.